-- Masters in Social Work (University of Texas at Austin, 1999)
+- Masters of Science in Social Work (University of Texas at Austin, 1999)

 - B.A., Psychology with High Honors, Phi Beta Kappa (Colgate University, 1996)

 - Extensive studies and practice of mindfulness meditation in Thailand (Theravada tradition), Nepal (Mahayana Tibetan tradition), and the US (various practices) since 1996

-- Certified in Clinical Hypnosis through the American Society of Clinical Hypnosis (ASCH) and Certified Clinical Hypnotherapist through the International Certification Board of Clinical Hypnotherapy.
+- Completed two year supervised training in Clinical Hypnosis through the American Society of Clinical Hypnosis (ASCH) and Certified Clinical Hypnotherapist through the International Certification Board of Clinical Hypnotherapy.

 - Certified by Marika Alvarado, Apache elder, as Traditional Healer through Of The Earth School of Indigenous Medicine

 If you’re wondering if we would be a good fit for working together, you can consider some of the principles that guide my practice:

 - Though you may be struggling, there is nothing inherently wrong with you.

 - There is something to learn in every dark night you are willing to face.

 - Old fear patterns can be released.
 You can learn to center yourself no matter what’s going on around you and become your own best healer.

 - When you are truly your own beloved, just about everything gets easier.